jonathan-chen10/advent-of-code-2025/README.md

 # Advent of Code 2025 — Jonathan Chen

+Solutions to Advent of Code 2025, in Python 3.14.

 My only goal is to finish the Advent of Code, i.e. do one problem every day.
 With 12 days it should be easier.

 | Day                      | Part 1    | Part 2  |